Picture perfect paradise with beaches

 volcanic cones situated here, including Maunga Lasi in the north-east, and Makura Volcano.
 At 644 metres, Maunga

 Lasi is also the highest peak on Emae island.

-There's not much economic activity on Emae, but fishing is good
+There's not much economic activity on Emae island, but fishing is good.

 Getting around the island is probably easier than you think; the bush roads aren't too bad here, and vehicles

 are able to drive across Emae most of the time unless there has been heavy rain.
 A chartered truck will take you